talhahasanzia/design-patterns/README.md

 ## Sample Code

-Code fragments that illustrate how you might implement the pattern in C++ or Smalltalk.
+Code fragments that illustrate how you might implement the pattern in Java.

 ## Known Uses